ApiLogicServer/Docs/docs/index.md

 ApiLogicServer create --project_name=ApiLogicProject --db_url=nw
 ```

 As shown below, you can open the project in your IDE, and customize it with Python and rules for logic and security.
+Rules are significant - [40X more concise than code](Logic-Why.md){:target="_blank" rel="noopener"}.

 Click the image below for a video tutorial, showing complete project creation, execution, customization and debugging ([instructions here](Tech-Agile.md){:target="_blank" rel="noopener"}).
 Or, see it using AI: [click here](Tutorial-AI.md).